 Dec 14 , 2019

 As two of the more unique members of our families, we decided to look at elements of a traditional wedding and add our own untraditional touches.
 In the end everyone agreed, the day was in every way, perfectly us.
-Starting in a plant nursery and ending in an underground nightclub, it was perfect.
+Starting in a plant nursery in Melbourne and ending in an underground nightclub, it was perfect.

 How did you first meet?

 On a girls night out and a couple of lemonades in, I left the girls to ask the venue manager of the nightclub for a job.
 After the interview the next evening, we decided to kick on and the next thing we knew, it was 3am in chinatown.
 By the time I made it home, he had asked for a second round interview.
 Two weeks after that, we were dating and agreed I needed to find employment elsewhere.

 How long did you have to plan your special day?

 Where did you get your inspiration from?
 Did you use any specific websites/apps or planning tools?

 Did you have a theme in mind for the day?
 If so what was it?

 80 at the ceremony and 100 at the reception